rmakarovv/airflow_docker/README.md

 * Run MapReduce dag

-* Saved file is in ./minio_data/minio and somewhere in the docker
+* Saved file is in ./minio_data/minio (and somewhere in the postgres)